oskardudycz/event-driven.io/content/posts/2023-01-15--how_to_validate_business_logic/index.pl.md

 My general flow is as follows:

-1. **I make API request classes as plain objects using primitives.** I assume that I can get anything, null, invalid format, everything can be wrong.
+## 1. I make API request classes as plain objects using primitives.
+I assume that I can get anything, null, invalid format, everything can be wrong.
 I try to [parse, don't validate](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/).
 The task of such a class is to translate the data from the request to the instance of the class.
 I usually keep such a class directly in an API project.
 It may look as follows in C#

 ```csharp
 public record AddProductRequest(